avast/yaramod/docs/rtd/modifying_rulesets.rst

 The Conditions in Yaramod
 -------------------------

-To demonstrate how to alter conditions of Yara rules we first need to make sure we understand their structure.
+To demonstrate how to alter conditions of YARA rules we first need to make sure we understand their structure.

 Conditions in Yaramod are tree-like structures where each node is a derived class of the ``Expression`` class.
 Based on the arity of each expression is the number of nodes under it.
 The leaves of the tree correspond to the expressions of arity 0 such as ``EntrypointExpression`` or ``StringExpression``.
 The expressions like ``NotExpression`` or other derived classes of ``UnaryOpExpression`` always have one other expression under them.
 And then we also have ``BinaryOpExpression`` with arity 2 or even more, because the ``ForExpression`` has another 3 expressions referenced under it.